MichalxPZ/Ticket-Manager/README.md

 This project contains two APIs - one is basic API to manage tickets.
 And second one is a console user interface built on top of the first one.
 So user is provided with two ways of using this App.
 Below there is a UML diagram that represents the structure of my app.

+Note: There is a known issue with console interface when providing unhandled type of data.
+UI may go in a loop when user types incorrect data for date type.

 ## Class diagram
 <a name="description"></a>
 ![uml](diagram.jpg)